Generating the Goeritz group of $S^3$: Chamber complexes and disk decomposition

-Note that in the second case, $C$ could itself be a handlebody.
-In other words, if $F$ has a single component which divides $M$ into two handlebodies it is considered a tiny chamber complex.

-A Heegaard surface is a good example of a tiny chamber complex, and tiny chamber complexes are typically useless for our purposes.
-But a weak reduction of a Heegaard surface will typically give a chamber complex that is not tiny; that fact will be the entryway to our study of Heegaard splittings below.
-The word ``tiny" is used because the tree dual to a chamber complex is particularly small for tiny chamber complexes: at its most complicated, a star graph with central vertex corresponding to the chamber $C$.
+A Heegaard surface in which at least one complementary component is a handlebody is a familiar example of a defining surface of a tiny chamber complex.
+On the other hand, a weak reduction of a Heegaard surface will yield a chamber complex that is not tiny.
+That fact (see Proposition \ref{prop:weaknottiny}) will be the entryway to our study of Heegaard splittings below.
+The word ``tiny" is used because the tree dual to a chamber complex is particularly small for tiny chamber complexes: at its most complicated, it is a star graph with central vertex corresponding to the chamber $C$.